ranchimall/economicsystem-tokenroom/README.md

-# Economic System for mining tokens
+# Economic System for Tokenroom

-The webpage displays details of the distribution of mining# tokens
+The webpage displays details of the distribution of tokenroom# tokens